RyaraSUKI/sugarcube-2-modloader-origin/docs/api/api-config.md

 ### `Config.passages.displayTitles` ↔ `boolean` (default: `false`) {#config-api-property-passages-displaytitles}

-Determines whether passage titles are combined with the story title, within the browser's/tab's titlebar, when passages are displayed.
+Determines whether the current passage name is combined with the story's name within the browser tab's title bar.

 #### History:

 * `v2.0.0`: Introduced.

+#### Value:

+A `boolean` value signifying whether passage names are combined with the story's name within the title bar.

 #### Examples: